KaKi87/phi-for-vivaldi/README.md

 <sup>(3)</sup> With the exception of (in)valid HTTP(S), obfuscated domain name, and loading indicators.

 Applying modifications require restarting Vivaldi.

+## :wrench: Troubleshooting

+- Double check Vivaldi settings as per installation step 4 ;
+- Find potentially incompatible settings by comparing with an empty profile ;
+- You may disable Phi by setting tab bar position to top or bottom.

 ##  :handshake: Support